LeeTheNerd/LearnDjango/README.md

 **Make sure you navigate into this directory**

 Think of this directory as the server.
 You can run this server but there is no content associated with it.
 However, this is now a fully functional web server that can be started from the `manage.py` file.
-The files in the `WebProject` directory are all associated with integrating with the apps created and will be discussed later.
+The files in the `website` directory are all associated with integrating with the apps created and will be discussed later.

 ### The `manage.py` File